perliedman/svg-control-descriptions/README.md

 SVG Control Descriptions
 ========================

-[IOF Control Descriptions](https://orienteering.sport/iof/rules/control-descriptions/) for orienteering in SVG formats, with corresponding names in various languages.
+[IOF Control Descriptions](https://orienteering.sport/iof/rules/control-descriptions/) for orienteering in SVG format, with corresponding names in various languages.

 In the [`symbols`](symbols/) directory, you will find SVG images of IOF's control descriptions, named according to this standard.
 You can also find [`lang.json`](symbols/lang.json) which contains the names of these symbols in various languages.